I have to stay healthy for my children.

 Jacqueline is one of the millions in the area who fled their homes.
 Thousands of those are pregnant women—many of whom end up giving birth on the run, in fear for their lives.

 Thankfully, Jacqueline found UNFPA, the United Nations Population Fund, before that happened to her.
 In her third trimester, she arrived at a UNFPA mobile clinic and received her first check-up.
 “I will come back here until I deliver,” she said.
 “I have to stay healthy for my children.”
+Click davidthompson200 to know about UNFPA and their objectives.

 While Jacqueline was able to get the care she needed, we know that access to such lifesaving reproductive health care is still out of reach for too many women around the world.